The aim of brand purpose is to change the world for the better (most of the time).

 How?

-With your local findings, compare them to wider, overarching trends to identify the most commonly shared sentiments among your target market.
+With your local findings, compare them to wider, overarching trends to identify the most commonly-shared sentiments among your target market.

-Assess how the findings fit with your global trends to ensure scalability, continuity and longevity at a local level.
+Assess how the findings fit with your global trends to ensure scalability, continuity, and longevity at a local level.

-3. Explore sector-specific sentiments.
+3. Explore industry-specific sentiments

 Why?